Ketanji Brown Jackson: Judicial philosophy

 Jackson has said she does not have a particular judicial philosophy, but rather has a perspective on legal analysis or a "judicial methodology".
 Though she has not embraced the label, Jackson has expressed that she sees value in originalism, saying the "Constitution is fixed in its meaning", and has explicitly criticized living constitutionalism.

-In January 2022, The New York Times reported that Jackson had "not yet written a body of appeals court opinions expressing a legal philosophy" because she had joined the U.S. Court of Appeals for the D.C.
-Circuit in the summer of 2021.
+In January 2022, The New York Times reported that Jackson had "not yet written a body of appeals court opinions expressing a legal philosophy" because she had joined the United States Court of Appeals for the District of Columbia Circuit in the summer of 2021.
 However, The Times said, Jackson's earlier rulings "comported with those of a liberal-leaning judge", including her opinions blocking various Trump administration actions.
 Additionally, a review of over 500 of her judicial opinions indicated that she would likely be as liberal as Breyer, the justice she replaced.

 According to Sahil Kapur, writing for NBC News, "Jackson fits well with the Democratic Party and the progressive movement's agenda" due to her relative youth, background as a public defender, and history of labor-friendly rulings.

 Politico reported that "Jackson is popular with liberal legal activists looking to replace Breyer with a justice willing to engage in ideological combat with the court's conservatives."

 Personal life

 In 1996, Jackson married surgeon Patrick Graves Jackson, whom she met at Harvard College.
-He is a descendant of Continental Congress delegate Jonathan Jackson and is related to U.S. Supreme Court justice Oliver Wendell Holmes Jr. The couple have two daughters.
+He is a descendant of Continental Congress delegate Jonathan Jackson and is related to United States Supreme Court justice Oliver Wendell Holmes Jr. The couple have two daughters.
 Jackson is a non-denominational Protestant.
 In a 2017 speech, she said, "I am fairly certain that if you traced my family lineage back past my grandparents—who were raised in Georgia, by the way—you would find that my ancestors were slaves on both sides."
 Jackson's paternal ancestry can be traced to Houston County, Georgia, while her maternal ancestry can be traced to Calhoun County, Georgia.
 Through her marriage, Jackson is related to former speaker of the House Paul Ryan.
-(Note: Her husband's twin brother (i.e. her brother-in-law) is married to Ryan's wife's sister (i.e. his sister-in-law).)
+(Note: Her husband's twin brother (i.e., her brother-in-law) is married to Ryan's wife's sister (i.e., his sister-in-law).)

 In 1989, while Jackson was an undergraduate at Harvard, her uncle Thomas Brown Jr. was sentenced to life in prison for a nonviolent cocaine conviction after federal agents found 14 kilograms of cocaine wrapped in duct tape.
 Years later, Jackson persuaded a law firm to take his case pro bono, and President Barack Obama eventually commuted his sentence.